- What the Use Case does

 This use case is part of Engagement’s Plug&Play initiative.
 Plug&Play offers impactful use cases like this one, which are ready out of the box and require minimum setup on your side.
 Learn how you can get Plug&Play use cases or contact your Customer Success Manager for more information.

 With collected data scattered all over, locating potential issues and adjusting email campaign strategy is unattainable in real-time, hindering the performance of a set campaign.
-Afterwards, it is challenging for marketers to evaluate an email campaign without united data.
+Afterward, it is challenging for marketers to evaluate an email campaign without united data.

 An effective way of overcoming this challenge is to store real-time collected email campaigns’ data in one place.
 This would help marketers optimize email campaigns using real-time insights and allow them to cross-compare campaigns instead of evaluating each campaign on its own.